 What Is Anxiety?

-The list goes on.
-Some forms of anxiety cause a person to be partially or completely withdrawn, while others, such as excoriation, cause a person to take out his or her anxiety on their own body.
+Some forms of anxiety cause a person to be partially or completely withdrawn, while others (like excoriation) cause a person to take out their anxiety on their own body.

-It is important to note that everyone feels fear and anxiety throughout life and that these emotions can be good for us.
+It's important to note that everyone feels fear and anxiety throughout life and that these emotions can be good for us.
 They keep us on our toes, and they teach us how to respond to certain stimuli that might otherwise be dangerous.
-It is when these feelings persist and get worse that a professional may be needed to properly diagnose a patient's symptoms as being related to an anxiety disorder.
+However, when these feelings persist and get worse enough to reach a severe level, a professional may need to assess the person's symptoms.

 Famous Poems About Anxiety